 More about me…

-Here’s a bio I wrote in the 3rd person for an earlier project – enjoy!
+Here’s a bio I wrote for a project back in 2001 – enjoy!

 John Koch-Northrup has been playing and writing music since the age of five when his grandma began teaching him to play piano.
 He quickly found he enjoyed making noises with the piano that weren’t necessarily written on the page.
 While these early sessions were highly annoying to anyone within earshot – the rhythms and textures eventually began to evolve into music pleasing to young John’s ears – and many years later pleasing to other people’s ears.
 He learned to play classical and also began to explore jazz.